harshithaad/LockNChat/README.md

 •	Message Expiration (Planned Feature): While not yet active, the design supports implementing timed message expiration.
 •	Security Controls: CAPTCHA, login rate limiting, and input restrictions defend against spam, bots, and injection attacks.
 •	Minimalist Design: UI is clean and secure, with routing restricted to / for login/register and /chat for messaging.
-LockNChat ensures that users can communicate privately, securely, and in real-time.
+SecureChat ensures that users can communicate privately, securely, and in real-time.
 No sensitive information is stored or shared that could compromise data confidentiality.

 ________________________________________________________________________________
 ## Setup Instructions
 •	Clone the project: